yogsototh/resume/content/50_Projets.md

 ### Some other things

 - Web Application used for private team usage at AirFrance _2008 &rarr;_
-This application is just done _for the LULZ_.
+  This application is just done _[for teh lulz](http://cdn1.knowyourmeme.com/i/25244/original/lulz2.jpg?1257402975)_.
   Not related to the Airfrance work.
-But still pleasant.  _Javascript(Prototype.js, Scriptaculous), CSS, PHP/MySQL, Google Talk_
+But still pleasant.
+  _Javascript(Prototype.js, Scriptaculous), CSS, PHP/MySQL, Google Talk_
 - %metapost package to draw Automata _2003 &rarr; 2004_
   _%metapost_
 - Mac OS X Screensavers _2003 &rarr; 2004_